-People like to see photos of your business.
-Their interest is sparked because you’ve provided a glimpse into your offerings.
-Though professional photo shoots and DSLR cameras can be expensive, don’t despair.
-You only need two things to take eye-catching photos of your business: your smartphone and a free photo editing app or website.
+Professional photo shoots and DSLR cameras are great options to capture your business, but they can be expensive and time consuming.
+You really only need two basic things to take eye-catching photos of your business: your smartphone and a free photo editing app or website.

-3 Hacks for taking a great photo on your phone
+3 hacks for taking a great photo on your phone

-A quick note on composition: A square aspect ratio makes for a tight and interesting layout.
+When thinking about composition, a square aspect ratio makes for a tight and interesting layout.
 Think of it like a spotlight that lights up the key element of your photo right in the center.

-One problem that a lot of people run into with photography is lighting, especially in dark or dimly lit places.
+One problem that many people run into with photography is lighting, especially in dark or dimly lit places.
 Instead of using your flash or “flashlight” function to light close-ups, try using someone else’s phone screen turned to bright.
 The light will be softer and you might surprise yourself with the results.

-Also, try focusing on the darkest part of the shot—a simple tap on your screen will usually change the focus and exposure.
+Try also focusing on the darkest part of the shot—a simple tap on your screen will usually change the focus and exposure.
 It’ll lighten up the rest of the picture.
 In a photo editor, you can also play around with contrast and brightness.

-There’s also Pixlr, which has a few more bells and whistles if you want the creative freedom to be a little more experimental.
+Pixlr has a few more bells and whistles if you want the creative freedom to be a little more experimental.

 Snapseed is great for photo editing on the go.
 You can download the app to your phone so you don’t have to wait until you get to a computer to make your pictures really shine.